Trade Execution Flow as the Underlying Source of Market Dynamics: Available financial data and time scales

 End-of-day market close data is freely available from numerous sources, such as \href{https://finance.yahoo.com/}{Yahoo Finance} and various data aggregators.
 However, daily close data is insufficient for applying our theory.
 The concept of execution flow maximization requires analysis at the level of individual transactions as they occur in real time from market participants.
 Moreover, the use of ``daily close'' data introduces an artificial time scale (one day), which undermines the key strength of our approach --- the automatic selection of the relevant time scale based on the maximization of the execution flow.

 The NASDAQ ITCH feed\cite{itchfeed} provides LOB data and full lifecycle information for each order --- from its ``add order'' event to ``cancel'' or ``execute''.
 However, the daily traded volume on NASDAQ represents only a fraction of the total daily traded volume of the U.S. equities market.
 Moreover, the primary value of this feed --- the limit order book information --- has become much less significant.
 Since approximately 2008--2010, exchange trading has become increasingly similar to dark pool trading.
-The most typical LOB pattern is now\cite{ArxivMalyshkinMuse} that an added order spends almost no time in the LOB; it is either executed almost immediately or canceled.
+The most typically observed LOB pattern is \cite{ArxivMalyshkinMuse} that an added order spends almost no time in the LOB.
+It is executed almost immediately (possibly partially), with the unmatched portion being shortly canceled; if no execution occurs, the entire limit order is typically canceled immediately.
 Empirical observations show that over 90\% of orders that reach the best price level at some point are eventually canceled\cite{nasdaqord,2015arXiv151005510G}.
 The current exchange fee structure makes LOB cancellations very cheap, creating a significant incentive for trading algorithms to submit orders for purposes other than actual execution.
 Executed orders (trades) provide much more meaningful information, since completing a round trip -- buying and then selling an actual asset -- is considerably more costly and risky than simply adding and canceling orders in the LOB.
+This is why, in this paper, we study the execution flow dynamics and not the LOB dynamics.

 Moreover, current U.S. regulations require that all actual trades be published through the Consolidated Tape System (CTS), which includes execution transactions from all exchanges and dark pools.
 Historical tapes, known as daily TAQ (Trade and Quote), can be acquired from NYSE\cite{NYSEtaq} at a reasonable cost, or some free samples can be downloaded from their website at \url{https://www.nyse.com/market-data/historical/daily-taq}.
 A single daily TAQ file typically contains over 100 million execution transactions (lines) and exceeds 10 GB in uncompressed size.
 Across all tickers, the daily volume calculated from the daily TAQ files is slightly higher than the value reported by Yahoo Finance and significantly larger than that computed from the NASDAQ ITCH daily file.